 - Automatically formats and creates partitions in disk

 - Can create a bootable disk along with an antivirus rescue disk on a single USB drive

 - Being an open-source tool, it is updated on regular basis by community members.

 - Simple and clear Interface

 This is another free tool for bootable Live USB creation.
 It has a collection of pre-defined distributions and system utilities similar to the Universal USB installer but the size of the collection is much small compared to UUI.
 You can download the software for Windows, Linux, and Mac. (separate files for each OS).

-- The option of selecting a distribution from their database (online download) and upload the ISO file from the local
+- The option of selecting a distribution from their database (online download) and uploading the ISO file from the local

 - Creation of only Linux and related distributions.